MethodologyOur Process Ensures the Winning Formula!

 We often find, as a new solution is installed, that the client will identify additional capabilities that were not part of the original project but that would be beneficial, if they can be implemented.
 We will work with the client to identify the impact of these changes on cost, performance and efficiency.
 Once the client is satisfied that the benefits justify the changes, we will proceed to implement them.

 Depending on the engagement continued monitoring of the installation / systems may or may not be part of the services we provide.
-Wherever possible we do recommend ongoing monitoring to ensure consistent performance, identify potential problems that are developing and to perform preventive maintenance procedures, such as patches, defragmentation of drives, etc. Our experience with monitoring has been that it permits problems to be diagnosed early, before they become critical and costly.
+Wherever possible we do recommend ongoing monitoring to ensure consistent performance, identify potential problems that are developing and to perform preventive maintenance procedures, such as patches, upgrades, security enhancements, etc. Our experience with monitoring has been that it permits problems to be diagnosed early, before they become critical and costly.

-It is important to periodically test and report on the status of the network, workstations and servers and to make the client aware of any potential issues that have been identified.
-With modern technologies that allow remote access to the systems, it is also important for the client to be aware of what services are being performed on their behalf.
+It is important to periodically test and report on the status of any solution and to make the client aware of any potential issues that have been identified.
+With modern technologies that allow 24/7 access to the systems, it is also important for the client to be aware of what services are being performed on their behalf.
 Reporting gives the opportunity to address any items or red flags that may have arisen and to rectify them going forward.

 Again, depending on the client, we may take on the responsibility of fully managing their technology, including managing vendor relationships, working with internal clients to develop new tools and solutions and maintaining the systems in top performing condition.
 Of course, the client is always in control of their environment, we simply alleviate them from the day to day duties required to maintain the systems, so they can focus on their business.